jmurp7385/shipt-github-followers/README.md

 ### Middlewares
 - [node-persist](https://github.com/simonlast/node-persist): I chose node persist to keep persistent data of the current username and what pages of followers have been loaded.

--[dotenv](): dotenv is used to give some measure of security to the github api secret key, probably not the best way for production code, but I don't know another way.
+- [dotenv](): dotenv is used to give some measure of security to the github api secret key, probably not the best way for production code, but I don't know another way.

 - [winston](https://github.com/winstonjs/winston): I used winston and morgan for logging since they are the mose recoomemnded and popular middlewares for logging.